💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 SBA loans at a glance

+Data as of 12/5/22.
 Does not represent the typical rate for every borrower, and other fees may apply.

 Sounds great so far, but there’s a catch—especially if you need the money fast.
-As with anything else, the involvement of the federal government makes the process slower and more difficult; SBA-backed loans come with a unique set of qualifications that must be met, which can take several months.
+As with anything else, the involvement of the federal government makes the process slower and more complex; SBA-backed loans come with a unique set of qualifications that must be met, which can take several months.
 Those qualifications include these:

 - Being rejected for private financing.
 An SBA-backed loan can’t be your first option—you first have to apply, and then be turned down for, a standard bank loan on your own.
 It may seem like a waste of time to pursue a funding avenue that you know won’t pan out for your small business, but it’s the law (once again, we’re dealing with the government here).
-The SBA can’t legally guarantee loans for businesses than could demonstrably obtain them independently through private financing.
+The SBA can’t legally guarantee loans for businesses that could demonstrably obtain them independently through private financing.

 - Fitting the definition of a “small” business.
-Does the government recognize your small business as being small enough to qualify for an SBA-backed loan?
+Does the government recognize your small business as small enough to qualify for an SBA-backed loan?
 Size requirements vary by industry; some are measured by annual average revenue receipts while others are based on actual number of employees, which is typically capped at 500 (part-time workers and temps count as full-time employees, but volunteers don’t).

 - Meeting lender qualifications.
 After you determine that your business is SBA-eligible, you can apply for a loan through an SBA-preferred lender.
 There are six SBA loan programs, and each comes with its own set of qualifications—although a credit score of at least 680 is standard for most.
-Within some of the programs, there are breakout tiers with more specific qualifications and different payouts, and most are self-explanatory (microloans are for smaller amounts of money, export loans are for exporters, disaster loans are something you’ll hopefully never need to look into, etc.).
+Within some of the programs, there are breakout tiers with more specific qualifications and different payouts, and most are self-explanatory (microloans are for smaller amounts of money, export loans are for exporters, and disaster loans are something you’ll hopefully never need to look into, etc.).

 SBA loans in depth